snakers4/silero-stress/README.md

 - **Wide coverage**

-    Silero Stress covers ~4M Russian known words and word forms with 100% accuracy.
+  Silero Stress covers ~4M known Russian words and word forms with 100% accuracy.
 It also covers ~2K homographs with F1 score of 0.83, weighted per-word accuracy of 90% and total dataset accuracy of 90%.

 - **Fast**

-  One ordinary word takes ~1ms to process, one sentence with one homograph takes ~20ms to process.
+  On 1 CPU thread every ordinary word takes ~1ms to process, every sentence with one homograph takes ~20ms.

-- **Lightweight**
+- **Lightweight and portable**

-  Total package is about 50BM in size, which is ~500x compression ratio, comparing total dictionary and train data size.
+  Total package is about 50MB in size, boasting ~1,000x compression ratio.

-- **General**
+- **General and generalizable**

-  Silero Stress was trained on a large dataset, containing ~4M known words and word-forms and ~120M annotated sentences with homographs.
+  Silero Stress was trained on a large dataset, containing ~4M known words and word forms and ~120M annotated sentences with homographs.
+It also works with unknown (and invented) words with 60-70% accuracy.

-- **Highly Portable**

-  Silero Stress reaps benefits from the rich ecosystem built around **PyTorch**.

 - **No Strings Attached**